widelands/widelands-website/README.txt

 Runnning with DBUG=False
 ------------------------
-In case you want to test the site with the setting DEBUG=False, you might notice that at least the admin site misses all css.
+In case you want to test the site with the setting DEBUG=False, you might notice that at least the admin site is missing all css.
 To fix this run:

   $ ./manage.py collectstatic -l